 When to Contact a Medical Professional

 Call your health care provider if your child starts puberty early, or has other symptoms of McCune-Albright syndrome.
-Genetic counseling, and possibly genetic testing, may be recommended if the disease is diagnosed.
+Genetic counseling, and possibly genetic testing, may be suggested if the disease is detected.

 Polyostotic fibrous dysplasia

 Garibaldi LR, Chemaitilly W. Disorders of pubertal development.
 In: Kliegman RM, Stanton BF, St. Geme JW, Schor NF, eds.
 Nelson Textbook of Pediatrics.
 20th ed.
 Philadelphia, PA: Elsevier; 2016:chap 562.

 Styne DM, Grumbach MM.
 Physiology and disorders of puberty.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 25.